June 02, 2022

 2 tablespoons chopped cilantro

-Pinch of red chili powder
+Pinch of red chile powder